eslopemap/eslope/development/202101-IGN-data-gdaldem.md

 *__Note: Resolution:__* `gdalwarp` thinks the 2m resolution of the UTM-32N Aoste dataset translates roughly to 2.8 WGS "meters".
 But our final zlevel=16 file will have a slightly more precise resolution of 2.3 meters (see [OSM Zoom levels](https://wiki.openstreetmap.org/wiki/Zoom_levels) and this article's *Mobile* section).
 To avoid the loss of precision from resampling twice, we use `-tr` option to force the resolution.

 *__Note: Resampling:__* gdal uses *nearest* resampling by default.
 A insightful comparison can be found in [What is Lanczos resampling useful for in a spatial context?](https://gis.stackexchange.com/a/14361/176462). *nearest* actually seemed best for this slope overlay given that we are upsampling, and that accuracy is paramount.
+However stuff like hillshading will have artifacts, in that case it's better to shade before reprojection.

 <img src="https://i.stack.imgur.com/Lw6ei.png" width="626">